 What can I expect to happen during meetings about my child’s additional needs?

-How is the Governing Body involved in supporting families of children with Special Educational Needs?
+How is the Board of Trustees involved in supporting families of children with Special Educational Needs?

 What are the admission arrangements for children with Special Educational Needs and disabilities?

-Birchfield school follows advice from the local authority and with due regard to current legislation.
-When children are admitted to school, an induction meeting is arranged where information about the child is shared.
+The school admission policy is applied to all children with SEND and no child is refused admission on the grounds of SEN, disability or medical conditions.
+When children start at Birchfield School, an induction meeting is arranged where information about the child is shared.
+This meeting will involve parents/carers and any other professionals who are working with the child.
+This information will then be shared with school staff.
 This supports the school to make informed decisions about the nature of the provision required to meet the child’s needs.
 A phased or amended school day may be offered at the beginning of the induction process.
-This will involve input from parents/carers and school staff, and advice from other professionals may be sought.

 What support will there be for my child’s overall wellbeing?